 The application site features residential development to both sides of the plot and opposite is the site of the Barley Mow and another residential property.
 The residential development to the north of the site is part of a continuous linear frontage which runs along Smugglers Way and Sands Road.
 The proposal would further extend the continuous linear stretch of development by connecting the built development to the south-west of the site with that of the north/north-west.
 As a result of the positioning of the site and the surrounding built form and associated curtilage, the only part of the site which borders land devoid of any development is therefore the western edge.
 This is only a small section of the site and owing to its surroundings the plot is found to be substantially surrounded by built development.

-Therefore, the proposal represents limited infilling within a village and is compliant with policy P2 of the LPSS, 2015-2034, and paragraph 145(g) of the NPPF, 2019.
+Therefore, the proposal represents limited infilling within a village and is therefore considered to represent an appropriate form of development in the Green Belt.
+The proposal is found to be compliant with policy P2 of the LPSS, 2015-2034, and paragraph 149(e) of the NPPF, 2021.